Network & Wireless

-The SUNY Geneseo wireless network is an enterprise solution composed of redundant centralized controllers and access points manufactured by Cisco.
+The SUNY Geneseo wireless network is an enterprise solution composed of redundant cloud-hosted controllers and access points manufactured by Meraki.
 Nearly all wireless devices commercially available today are compatible with our wireless network.

 Wireless network access is a shared service which cannot be isolated to specific rooms or areas.
 For this reason, CIT will not disable the wireless network in classrooms for tests, exams, or other reasons.